drakosoldier298/FalloutCanada/src/site/notes/Fallout Canada.md

-## A Fallout TTRPG based in the canadian wasteland
+## A Fallout TTRPG based in the Canadian wasteland

+Originally planned to start in Seattle now starts in a vault in Canada.
+The vault portion is to be setup as a one-shot using the things I make for the rest of the campaign.

+THIS IS NOT USING CANON
+Due to the amount of research and annoyances I will be taking creative liberty in a lot of the lore, Canada IS NOT IN THE MAIN GAMES, But I will be overhauling how Canada works to fit what kind of story I want and make it a bit more interesting for players.

-A fallout story set after the events of the games and show, year Unknown.
+A fallout story set in 2193.

-Starting in seattle